Do Go On - 319 - Vincent Gigante, The Oddfather

 It's just this list of things.

-And I'm like, I don't even know what that is,
+And I'm like, I don't even know what that is, but it sounds like something I

-Yeah, that's about right.
+Yeah, that's that right.

-I don't dislike that at all, for the record.
+I don't dislike that at all for the record.

 Oh, you love it.